-Hawaii may be a part of the United States, but it’s miles away from the continental US in both lifestyle and location.
-You’ll enjoy stunning beaches, a tropical climate, and large biodiversity, and you’ll learn the intricacies of an entirely new culture at the same time.
-During the Intern in Hawaii program, you’ll intern in and around Honolulu, the state’s capital and most populous city.
-We’ll tailor your internship to match your goals and interests.
-Honolulu is a major hub for international business and showcases diverse cuisines, cultures, and traditions.
+Located in the middle of the Pacific Ocean, Hawai’i may be a part of the United States, but it is miles away from the continental U.S. in both location and lifestyle.
+Your internship will take place in and around Honolulu, the state’s capital and most populous city.
+Our Site Director hand-picks every internship placement, so you can be sure that you’ll get an internship that’s perfect for you.
+Honolulu is a major hub for international business and hosts a large diversity of cuisines, cultures, and indigenous Hawai’an traditions.
 Enjoy the connectivity of a modern city with easy access to outdoor adventures.

 - GPA Requirement